Learn About Different Types Of Refractive Surgery

 The ReLEx SMILE procedure represents a new generation in refractive surgery.

-ReLEx SMILE, or simply SMILE—Small Incision Lenticule Extraction—uses the state of the art Visumax laser to make a keyhole incision in the epithelium and treat the area underneath.
+ReLEx SMILE, or SMILE—Small Incision Lenticule Extraction—uses the state of the art Visumax laser to make a keyhole incision in the epithelium and treat the area underneath.

 If you would like to book a consultation at London Vision Clinic, or find out more about the cost of our treatments, leave us a comment or give us a call us on 020 7224 1005.